techwritex/techwritex.github.io/en/index.md

 **Technical writer** with 12+ years of experience in IT as a data analyst, a datawarehouse developer, a data engineer and a business intelligence consultant.

-SAP Business Intelligence (BI) consultant.
+SAP Certified Business Intelligence (BI) consultant.

 AWS Certified Solutions Architect.